vineet-accolite/extjs-reactor/README.md

 ## Running Against ExtReact Pre-Releases

-You can updgrade all packages to use the latest `ext-react` and `sencha-cmd` by using the test.npm.sencha.com registry and running
+You can upgrade all packages to use the latest `ext-react` and `sencha-cmd` by using the test.npm.sencha.com registry and running

 ```
 npm run install:clean